Endpoint Privilege Management Security

 Public.
 For Information Purposes Only.

-Summary of Privilege Management Cloud architecture, as hosted within Microsoft Azure data centers.
+The diagram provides a high-level overview of the Endpoint Privilege Management architecture hosted within Microsoft Azure data centers.

 EPM configuration and secret information are securely stored in the Azure Key Vault and Azure storage account.
 Each customer environment has its own dedicated container within the storage account, with public access strictly blocked and only secure transfer allowed for REST API operations.
 Data encryption is enabled in the storage account, making use of Microsoft-managed keys, while Managed Identity is used to access the contents of the storage account.
 All secrets in the Azure Key Vault remain encrypted for enhanced security.

 Information about Azure infrastructure, physical security, and other important details can be found at Microsoft Azure Infrastructure Security.
 All client deployments are separate from each other, meaning that no client can access another client's infrastructure and services.
 Clients do not have access to the infrastructure, however, BeyondTrust's Support Team and Cloud Ops can do so if they require it for troubleshooting and production support purposes.